In honor of National Punctuation Day, learn how to use colons.

 Let's go back to the complete-sentence issue: it would be wrong to say, "Grammar Girl's favorite hobbies are: skiing and reading" because "Grammar Girl's favorite hobbies are" is not a complete sentence by itself.
 (And, really, who would rather ski than stand on one foot?)
 You can often fix those kind of sentences by adding the words the following after your sentence fragment.
 For example, it would be fine to say, "Grammar Girl's favorite hobbies are the following: skiing and reading" because you've made the thing before the colon a grammatically complete sentence by adding the words the following.

-Colons and Lists
+Use Colons to Format Lists

 For some reason, people seem to get especially confused about when to use colons when they are formatting vertical lists.
 Whenever I talk about the complete sentence rule, the next thing people ask is "But what about when you're introducing a list, like a bulleted list or numbered list?"